-Push-pull has already proven its success as a conservation agriculture technology that simultaneously addresses many of the constraints faced by smallholder farmers, dealing effectively with pests and weeds, increasing the productivity of crops and livestock, and supporting several important agro-ecosystem functions.
+Push-pull has proven its success in simultaneously addressing many of the constraints faced by smallholders: dealing effectively with pests and weeds, increasing the productivity of crops and livestock, and supporting several important agro-ecosystem functions.

-The new climate-smart adaptation of the push-pull technology has unrivalled potential to continue to address these problems at the same time as equipping farmers with the increased resilience and adaptability they need to deal with the additional problems associated with climate change.
+Second-generation, climate-smart push-pull continues to address these problems while also equipping farmers with the increased resilience and adaptability they need to deal with the additional problems associated with climate change.